Dovyski/cvui/README.md

 Features
 --------
 - Lightweight and simple to use user interface.
-- No external dependencies (except OpenCV).
+- Header-only with no external dependencies (except OpenCV).
 - Based on OpenCV drawing primitives only (OpenGL or Qt are not required).
 - Friendly and C-like API (no classes/objects, etc).
 - Easily render components without worrying about their position (using rows/columns).